 F5 has served 250+ companies since inception.
 F5 ChipTalent, F5's semiconductor engineering division, is separately active for hardware-adjacent AI roles.
 For software prompt engineering, the primary hub is Pune and Rajkot, India.

-Real Example: Ecommerce Company Hiring a Prompt Engineer Through F5
+A Worked Hypothetical: Ecommerce Company Hiring a Prompt Engineer

 Consider a mid-size ecommerce retailer with 15,000 SKUs, building an AI-powered search and recommendation feature.
 They need one prompt engineer to own the retrieval-augmented generation prompts, the evaluation pipeline, and the ongoing optimization as the product catalog grows.